Nether0ne/Streams-Live/README.md

 AUTH_REDIRECT_URI="https://nether0ne.github.io/#/streams-live/auth"
 ```

-3. Install project dependencies (`yarn install`) and build for desired platform:
+3. Install project dependencies (`yarn install` or `yarn --legacy-peer-deps` if you encounter errors with a default install) and build for desired platform:

 - `yarn build:chrome` for Google Chrome build
 - `yarn build:ff` for Mozilla Firefox build